TsuyoshiUshio/MesosClusterSpyke/README.md

 $ curl -X POST -H "Content-Type: application/json" http://192.168.33.10:8080/v2/apps -d@Docker.json
 ```

 Marathon automatically allocate a port for this application.
 HostPort/ServierPort = 0 meanins allocate it automatically.
 You can find the port on Marathon at app>aservice Page.
+Click the link then you can see a demo webpage of a docker container!

 Happy clustering!